 - How to choose investment vehicles (Part 1): Shares v Property?

 Need help finding your best property investing strategy?

-Some experts in their fields of investing research and education, with great (often free) resources and advice are in Analysts and Commentators, such as:
+In Analysts and Commentators you’ll find experts in investing research and education, with great (often free) resources and advice such as:

 Margaret Lomas (Destiny); Peter Koulizos (The property professor); Rob Balanada

 PROPERTY INVESTING TOPICS and STRATEGIES explains some of the property investing strategies you may use, or already use, such as: